Custom Embroidered Apparel Group Photo

 Part of the buying decision for customers is figuring out the price of an item.
 Stich count pricing has some advantages.

-• Can cost less for larger logos
+• It may cost less to embroider larger logos

-• Can cost less for larger orders
+• There may be price breaks for larger orders

-• Fairly standard in the industry
+• The model is fairly standard in the industry

 What Are the Disadvantages of Stitch Count Pricing?

-• Very complicated
+• It's very complicated

 • Customer does not know how many stitches they will need